Backpacking Trip into Yukon's Kluane National Park Reserve (Part 1)

 Approaching the Bullion Creek.
 Preparing for the worst.

-Water level in creeks tends to be higher in the afternoon as ice and snow up in the mountains melt during the day, so we tried to reach the Bullion Creek as soon as possible.
+The water level in creeks tends to be higher in the afternoon as ice and snow up in the mountains melt during the day, so we tried to reach Bullion Creek as soon as possible.
 Looking back now, I can say that crossing it was not that bad.
 The water level was slightly above our knees, which is way below the dangerous level.

-And, by the way, hiking poles will make your life mu-u-uch easier, especially on steep descends as they offload a heavy weight of your body and a backpack from your knees.
+And, by the way, hiking poles will make your life much easier, especially on steep descends as they offload a heavy weight of your body and a backpack from your knees.

 Sand dunes.